-A couple of weeks ago at a friend’s birthday shindig, we mentioned our recent foray into Alps hiking at Jaun Pass to a mutual friend, Michael.
-While we’d had an enjoyable day at Jaun Pass, we were mildly disappointed we hadn’t found a more adventurous trek off the beaten path.
-With a sideways grin, he assured us he knew of a great place to experience the Alps without all those tourists, which struck me as funny since we are essentially those tourists.
-We set a tentative date and when the weather forecast turned out to be ideal for our chosen Saturday, we picked him up at the train station near our house at 6:10 am.
-6:10 in the morning meant a 4:30 am wake up call.
-My natural bedtime is around 1 am, so it made for a very short night.
-Only some kind of outdoors adventure can get me up that early!
+A couple of weeks ago at a friend’s birthday party, we mentioned to a mutual friend, Michael, that we’d recently spent a day hiking at Jaun Pass.
+While we’d had an enjoyable day, we felt like we still hadn’t experienced the Swiss Alps off the beaten path.
+With a sideways grin, Michael assured us he knew of a great place to experience the Alps without all those “tourists,” which struck me as funny since we are essentially those tourists.
+When a weekend with good weather arrived, we picked Michael up at the train station near our house and drove toward Rohrbode, a small family chalet high in the Bernese Alps.
+From there, we would be hiking Schafberg, Switzerland: “the most isolated mountain in the canton of Fribourg.”

-We ended our hike where we started – at Rohrbode, a small family chalet at the end of a dead-end road high above Jaun Pass.
-The path we took actually started and ended in a cow pasture right next to their house, just the other side of a high voltage electric fence.
+The path actually starts and ends in a cow pasture right next to their house, just the other side of a high voltage electric fence.

 Normally, Travis and I would’ve thought,

-Hmmm…we shouldn’t be here.
+Hmmm, we shouldn’t be here.
 This is trespassing.
-We can’t just traipse across their front yard to start hiking on their land…..
+We can’t just traipse across someone’s front yard to start hiking on their land…..

 Thank you, kind Swiss farmer!